English Teaching Job In China, Guangzhou

 Discuss Office Extracurricular Activities

-She said, “We have asked that we also conduct celebrations and parties every month.
+The HR girl said, “We have asked that we also conduct celebrations and parties every month.
 Tomorrow we are going to be going to the Ritz Hotel, doing an event there.”

 It sounded nice and interesting to me.